Chicago Implant Studio

 3. Extraction: The dentist uses special tools to gently loosen and remove the tooth, taking care to preserve as much of the surrounding bone and tissue as possible.

 4. Post-Extraction Care: Instructions for post-extraction care are provided to ensure proper healing and to minimize the risk of complications.
+When considering long-term tooth replacement, Patients seeking reliable solutions for missing teeth frequently visit our page on tooth implants in St Charles.

 Benefits of Non-Invasive Tooth Extractions